Engine & Mechanical Specs

 - larger fuel tank

-- Raised suspension
+- Raised and strengthened suspension

 - Four wheel disc brakes